bparanj/crystal/electronics/zettel/capacitor.md

 the maximum amount that something can contain.

-A capacitor's "capacity" (more commonly called "capacitance") has a few relevant definitions:
+A capacitor's capacity (more commonly called "capacitance") has a few definitions:

 1. Technical/Physics Definition: